The Ae plough collection

 During the 18th and 19th centuries, afforestation (essentially, planting trees) became more common.

-At first, people used specially-designed spades and hard physical work to dig holes and plant trees.
-During the 19th century, however, estate owners began to experiment in using farm ploughs in forestry.
+At first, people used spades and hard physical work to dig holes and plant trees.
+During the 19th century though, estate owners began to experiment with farm ploughs in forests.
 This cut down the work, reduced labour costs and improved planting conditions.

-In 1919, after World War I, the Forestry Commission was set up to re-establish and expand forests in Britain.
-This led to the invention of specialised forestry plough, and the Commission was integral to developing new and improved ploughs for the huge task of planting Scotland's new forests.
+In 1919, after World War I, the Forestry Commission was set up to restore and expand forests in Britain.
+This led to the invention of a specific forestry plough.
+The Commission was integral to creating new and improved ploughs for the huge task of planting Scotland's new forests.

 The development of the RLR plough

-In the early 1940s the Forestry Commission used an adapted farming plough produced by Andrew Begg of Tarbolton in Ayrshire.
-However, it did not plough deep enough to discourage weeds from growing.
-The additional costs of employing people to weed the area by hand, prior to planting, made the plough uneconomical.
+In the early 40s the Forestry Commission used an adapted farming plough produced by Andrew Begg of Ayrshire.
+However, it did not plough deep enough to stop weeds from growing.
+The costs of employing people to weed the area by hand, prior to planting, made the plough uneconomical.

-In response, the Forestry Commission designed its own forestry plough called the RLR, named after their Chairman, Roy Lister Robinson.
-This plough continued to be used in Scotland until 1962.
+In order to make fix this issue, the Forestry Commission designed its own plough.
+The RLR, named after their Chairman, Roy Lister Robinson, was used in Scotland until 1962.

 James Cuthbertson & William Clark